How To Defend Against Sun Damage

 • Evolving: Your mole changes over time.

-Make safe sun habits a part of your daily routine by staying covered, even on cloudy days.
-Many types of sun damage are irreversible, so stay diligent.
-For more tips on sun safety, talk to your provider or contact us to connect with a Primary care Provider at Western Washington Medical Group.
+Make safe sun habits a part of your daily routine by staying covered and protecting your skin, even on cloudy days.
+Many types of sun damage are irreversible, so stay diligent and pay attention to any changes in your skin.
+And if you do have concerns, schedule an appointment with your provider for evaluation.
+You’ll be glad you did.